General Terms & Conditions

 1.2 The Processor performs the Professional Services in accordance with the provisions of this DPA.

-1.3 Data Protection Legislation.
+1.3 Data Protection Laws.
 Both Parties explicitly commit to comply with their obligations under the applicable Data Protection Laws and shall not do or omit anything that may cause the other Party to infringe the applicable Data Protection Laws.

 1.4 Processing Activities.
 The processing carried out by the Processor in name and on behalf of the Controller relates to the Services performed by the Processor.
-The Processing Activities consist of:
+The Processing Activities consist of: Storing and structuring Personal Customer Data in the cloud; Making the Personal Customer Data readily available, editable, exportable and analyzable for the Controller in the Customer Account; Make back-ups of the Personal Customer Data for disaster recovery purposes.

 ARTICLE 2: DURATION OF THE PROCESSING

-2.1 This DPA shall apply as long as the Processor processes Personal Data in name of and on behalf of the Controller as part of the Agreement.
+2.1 This DPA shall apply as long as the Processor processes Personal Customer Data in name of and on behalf of the Controller as part of the Agreement.
 If the Agreement comes to an end this DPA will also automatically come to an end.

-2.2 In the event of a breach of this DPA or the applicable provisions of the GDPR, the Controller can instruct the Processor to stop further processing of the Personal Data with immediate effect.
+2.2 In the event of a breach of this DPA or the applicable provisions of the GDPR, the Controller can instruct the Processor to stop further processing of the Personal Customer Data with immediate effect.

-2.3 In the event of the end of the Agreement, or in the event of the Personal Data no longer being relevant for the provision of the SaaS-Platform and the performance of the Professional Services, the Processor shall anonymize or pseudonymize to a maximum extent the Personal Data it has received or obtained in the provision of the SaaS-Platform or the performance of the Professional Services and this solely for the following internal purposes:
+2.3 In the event of the end of the Agreement, or in the event of the Personal Customer Data no longer being relevant for the provision of the Services, the Processor shall anonymize or pseudonymize to a maximum extent the Personal Customer Data it has received or obtained and this solely for the following internal purposes: To comply with legal obligations (i.e. statute of limitations of claims); To further improve its Services.

 ARTICLE 3: CONTROLLERS’ INSTRUCTIONS